Partners for Life

 With the great success of our "Depression is reversible" presentation (intended for students in grades 9 to 11), we wish to act proactively while also responding to the high demand from schools.

 By offering a brand new presentation, this time intended for students in grades 7 and 8, we hope to promote good mental health among adolescents as they enter high school.
-STILL IN THE DEVELOPMENT PHASE, this initiative aims to increase young people’s knowledge and to help them acquire skills through various activities.
+IN GRADUAL ROLL-OUT (ONLY IN FRENCH FOR THE MOMENT), this initiative aims to increase young people’s knowledge and to help them acquire skills through various activities.
 These activities will help build and maintain a state of equilibrium in terms of mental health.
-The animation's deployment in schools will be gradual, starting in January 2019, in French only.

 As was the case with the creation of the Partners for Life program in 1998, the Foundation continues to be at the forefront of innovation by bringing together different mental health experts in an effort to develop a groundbreaking and unique program to respond to a real demand: that of schools and of society as well.